Skip to main content

 You've done it!
 You've enrolled!
 Now, it's time to tie up all the loose ends and prepare for the beginning of the semester.

 As a new student, it can be hard to keep track of all the important dates throughout the semester, let alone know where to find all that information.
-We've made it simple by compiling all the dates, breaks, and other important information in the Academic Calendar below!
+We've made it simple by compiling all the dates, breaks, and other important dates and information in this Arts & Sciences Advising Academic Calendar!

 The Accessibility Services Center (ASC) collaborates with students, administrators, faculty, and staff to ensure access to reasonable and appropriate student disability accommodations for academic programs, student involvement, and residence life.
 Visit the ASC website to find out more about the accommodations process and how to get started.